Ingrid dela Paz

-Ingrid dela Paz (born April 10, 1994) is a Filipino former actress.
+Ingrid Nicole Moreno dela Paz, known locally as Ingrid dela Paz (born April 10, 1994), is a Filipino former actress.
 Her first on-screen appearance was an episode of Maalaala Mo Kaya.
 She appeared in the 2013 ABS-CBN romantic drama television series, Got to Believe.

-Early life
+Early life and career

 Dela Paz was born and raised in a Catholic family.
-She is the second of four children.
-She was raised for most of her childhood by a single mother.
+She is the second of four children, and was raised for most of her childhood by a single mother.
 She studied Mass communication at Far Eastern University.

 Modeling

 As a professional model, dela Paz was first featured in Monday magazine's "Bureau Crazy" article in 2010.
 She signed with a modeling agency at the age of sixteen.
 She has done photo shoots with brands including Kickers, Yamaha, and Smart.

 Her first runway modelling stint was the at the 2010 spring-summer Philippine Fashion Week.
 She has also modeled at the Adidas Fashion Show and the FG Wall Walk Fashion Show.